-We had 3,269 full-time employees at March 31, 2013 compared to 3,502 at March 31, 2012.
+We had 3,269 full-time employees at June 30, 2013 compared to 3,385 at June 30, 2012.
 Employee compensation and benefits consist of salaries (including severance), annual short-term incentive compensation awards (cash bonuses), annual long-term incentive compensation awards, commissions, fringe benefits and other employment costs (including recruitment, training, temporary help and meals).

-Compensation expense as a percentage of net revenues was 42.5% and 44.4% for the three months ended March 31, 2013 and 2012, respectively.
+Compensation expense as a percentage of net revenues was 41.7% and 42.5% for the three months ended June 30, 2013 and 2012, respectively.
+For the six months ended June 30, 2013 and 2012, compensation expense as a percentage of net revenues was 42.1% and 43.5%, respectively.
 Compensation expense generally is determined on a discretionary basis and is primarily a function of our firm's financial performance.
 Amounts are awarded to help us achieve our key compensation goals of attracting, motivating and retaining top talent, by providing awards for the past year's performance and providing incentives for future performance, while also helping ensure that our firm's unitholders receive an appropriate return on their investment.
-Senior management, with the approval of the Compensation Committee of the Board of Directors of AllianceBernstein Corporation ("Compensation Committee"), confirmed that the appropriate metric to consider in determining the amount of incentive compensation is the ratio of adjusted employee compensation and benefits expense to adjusted net revenues.
+Senior management, with the appropriate metric to consider in determining the amount of incentive compensation is the ratio of adjusted employee compensation and benefits expense to adjusted net revenues.
 Adjusted net revenues used in the adjusted compensation ratio are the same as the adjusted net revenues presented as a non-GAAP measure (discussed earlier in this MD&A).
 Adjusted employee compensation and benefits expense is total employee compensation and benefits expense minus other employment costs such as recruitment, training, temporary help and meals, and excludes the impact of mark-to-market vesting expense, as well as dividends and interest expense, associated with employee long-term incentive compensation-related investments.
-Senior management, with the approval of the Compensation Committee, also established as an objective that adjusted employee compensation and benefits expense generally should not exceed 50% of our adjusted net revenues except in unexpected or unusual circumstances.
-Our ratios of adjusted compensation expense as a percentage of adjusted revenues were 50.0% for both the three months ended March 31, 2013 and 2012.
+Senior management, with the approval of the Compensation Committee, also established as an objective that adjusted employee compensation expense to adjusted revenues were 50.0% for our adjusted net revenues except in unexpected or unusual circumstances.
+Our ratios of adjusted compensation expense to adjusted revenues were 50.0% for both the three and six months ended June 30, 2013 and 2012.